Skip to main content

 Merle Taylor of Lochaber, Nova Scotia, wrote to me after reading my column in The Senior Paper, a newspaper widely distributed to seniors across Canada.

-We exchanged copies of our books – I sent her my wartime novel, Bird’s Eye View; and she sent me a copy of her memoirs, Until the Cows Come Home.
+We exchanged copies of our books — I sent her my wartime novel, Bird’s Eye View, about a farm girl who joins the Royal Canadian Air Force in the Second World War; and she sent me a copy of her memoir, Until the Cows Come Home.

 When my husband and I travelled to the Maritimes recently, I was determined to meet Merle in person.
 We found her still living on the farm she operated with her husband Fred since 1946, about thirty kilometres south of Antigonish.